 “New York hauls the most people, and Chicago does a fine job of moving its citizens through the wind, sleet, and snow,” the magazine noted.
 “But TheBus, as it’s known in Oahu, has them beat.”

 TheBus currently offers 93 routes serving the entire island.
 There are approximately 4,200 bus stops on Oahu.
 According to the City & County of Honolulu, TheBus travels approximately 21.5 million miles each year with a fleet of 535 buses.
 Weekday ridership is about 68 million annually.

 Another popular option is the Waikiki Trolley, which takes passengers to a number of Oahu’s most popular visitor attractions, including the Waikiki Aquarium, King Kamehameha Statue, Iolani Palace, Bishop Museum and more.
 The open-air trolleys provide a pleasant way to get you from place to place.
 Full-day and four-day passes are available.

 The Maui Bus Public Transit System provides service in and between Central, South, West, Haiku, and Upcountry Maui.
 The bus operates 7 days a week including holidays.
 You can view bus routes here.

-In addition, the Maui Bus Commuter Service is designed to help with early morning and evening commuting.
+In addition, the Maui Bus Commuter Service is designed to help with early morning and evening commutes.
 View commuter routes here.

 The Kauai Bus provides service from Hanalei to Kekaha.
-Cost is $2.
-Monthly passes as well as discounts for children and seniors are available.
+The cost is $2.
+Monthly passes, as well as discounts for children and seniors, are available.